thepeterstone/docs/pages/doc/hs_stddev.md

 ![hs_stddedv_before](images/hs_stddedv_before.png)

-**Example : Finding the standard deviation**

-Here we include all of the histogram series in the results:
+Use the following query to find the standard deviation:

 ```
 stddev(hs(tracing.derived.*.duration.micros.m)))
 ```

-Now you see how the data in your expression varies against the mean.
+Now, you see how the data in your expression varies against the mean.
 You see an anomaly (a spike) between 9.55 AM and 10 AM.

 ![hs_stddev](images/hs_stddev.png)